Equestrian statue of Henry IV

 The equestrian statue of Henry IV is a bronze equestrian statue completed by Pietro Tacca.
 The statue, which now stands on the bridge Pont Neuf, was indirectly commissioned by Marie de Médicis for her husband, King Henry IV of France.
-The original commissioned artist, Giambologna, had died before its completion, making Pietro Tacca take over the commission.
-The statue itself was erected in 1614.
-It was then torn down in 1792 during the French Revolution, but was later rebuilt by 1818.
+The original commissioned artist, Giambologna, died before its completion, and Pietro Tacca took over the commission.
+The statue was erected in 1614, torn down in 1792 during the French Revolution, and rebuilt by 1818.

 Description

 The original statue of King Henry IV depicts the king riding his horse, which is placed on top of a central raised pedestal.
 At each of the four corners of the pedestal is a bronze statue of a chained slave.
 The pedestal's design was made by Ludovico Cigoli with the help of Pietro Tacca, Pietro Francavilla and Francesco Bordoni in its creation.

 According to the drawings of Ludovico Cigoli, a Medici court artist, the slaves were depicted with European features and posed with "Michaelangelsque contortions".
 The four slaves all rest on the bottom ledge of the pedestal and are chained to the harpies behind them on the upper corners of the pedestal.
 In Ludovico's drawing the slaves are bound with bands around their arms and chained to the harpies' hips.
 Other details on the pedestal are scenes of battle on the left and presumably the right side of the statue, along with "seated youths bearing swags".

 According to Victoria Thompson, the king and horse's pose were heavily influenced by the Roman emperor Marcus Aurelius and his own equestrian statue.